JinjingZhang1208/new_pose_estimation/readme.md

 ## Dataset

-The dataset for this project is hosted on Roboflow and includes:
+The dataset for training the YOLO model is hosted on Roboflow and includes:

 - **Roboflow Link**: [Roboflow Project](https://app.roboflow.com)
 - **API Key**: `"eW43mQoE4D7QBLaccpat"`